FRCAluminati3555/aluminati-vision/README.md

 # Booster
 The Raspberry Pi has a highly variable clock speed.
 This program helps keep the clock speed high to ensure low-latency target info.

-# TODO
- - Target intersection for the dual target modes.
-We have attempted to implement this.
-We were not able to get it to work reliably, so we removed it.
-Suggestions on how to do this are welcome.

 # Setup steps (using premade image)
 1. Flash premade image to an SD card.